Gabriella439/nixos-in-production/manuscript/Setup.md

 On the other hand, some of these initial setup instructions are "production-grade", so throughout this book I will highlight when I'm teaching you the best way to do something, using an insert like this:

-{icon: sparkles}
+{icon: star}
 {blurb}
-If you see sparkles, that means that I endorse something for production use {/blurb}
+If you see a star, that means that I endorse something for production use {/blurb}

 ## Install Nix